 Quickstart

-This quickstart shows how to create a graph, work with slices and annotations, add hyperedges, and run an algorithm through a backend proxy.
+This quickstart shows how to create a graph, work with slices and annotations, add hyperedges, and run an algorithm through a backend interoperability accessor.

-Prerequisite: install annnet via the Installation guide (add extras like networkx if you want backend proxies).
+Prerequisite: install annnet via the Installation guide (add extras like networkx if you want backend algorithm interoperability).

 For exact APIs used below, see AnnNet, Slices, NetworkX adapter, and Native .annnet format.